 Cash + Accounts Receivable + Marketable Securities = Quick assets

 Calculate your quick ratio.

 Quick assets ÷ Current liabilities = Quick ratio

 The following is an example of an acid test ratio calculation:

 $2,000 + 1,000+ 1,000 = $4,000 (quick assets)

 $4,000 ÷ $2,200 = 1.8 (acid test ratio)

-Lenders consider a company with an acid test ratio around 1 to be in good condition.
-An acid test ratio less than 1 indicates that the company may have to sell some of its marketable securities or take on additional debt until it’s able to sell more of its inventory.
+Lenders consider a company with an acid test ratio of about 1 to be in good condition.
+An acid test ratio of less than 1 indicates that the company may have to sell some of its marketable securities or take on additional debt until it’s able to sell more of its inventory.